spgroup/groundhog/README.md

 It is currently alpha software and it supports:

 * Partially integrated with GitHub API
-* Extract and download projects from three forges
-* Collect metrics about Java code
+* Collect Java code metrics
 * Plug-and-play features

-Before becoming beta, we want to add the following to Groundhog:
-* Fully-integrated with GitHub API
+Groundhog will become beta, as soon as we fully-integrated it with GitHub API

 ## Build